Sjors/nado-book/basics/segwit.md

 To be more precise: The `scriptSig` is empty, where before it would’ve put a public key and signature on the stack.
 In turn, the `scriptPubKey` is a `0` followed by a public key hash.
 To old nodes, this combination results in a non-zero item on the stack, i.e. `True`, which is a valid spend.
 On the other hand, SegWit-enabled nodes will interpret the `scriptPubKey` as a SegWit v0 program and use the new `witness` field when evaluating.
 See <https://en.bitcoin.it/wiki/BIP_0141>
 ] Because the new signature part isn’t included in the transaction hash, its identifier doesn’t change when the signature changes.
 Both new nodes, which have the signature, and old nodes which don’t, can calculate the transaction ID and it’s identical for both.

 In short, SegWit solved the transaction malleability issue, where transaction IDs could be altered without invalidating the transactions themselves.
-In turn, solving the transaction malleability issue enabled second-layer protocols like the Lightning Network.
+In turn, solving the transaction malleability issue enabled second-layer protocols like the Lightning network.

 ### SegWit as a Soft Fork